 Lumpectomy: This involves removing an area of cancer from the breast.
 The surgeon removes the area of cancer and some of the surrounding tissue.
 It is usually performed on patients who do not have advanced stages of cancer.

 Mastectomy: This surgery involves removal of the whole breast.
-The surgeon removes all of the breast including the nipples.
+The surgeon removes the entire breast including the nipples.

 Breast Reconstruction: In the type of surgery the surgeon shall create a new breast shape for you.
 Your surgeon will talk to you about the different options for breast reconstruction before your operation, You may have it at the same time as the operation to remove the breast (immediate reconstruction) or later (delayed reconstruction).

-Targeted Therapy: This is performed by administrating a number of drugs to the patient which will target certain components of the cancer cells.
+Targeted Therapy: This is performed by administrating several drugs to the patient which will target certain components of the cancer cells.

 Treatments are often used in combination with each other, particularly is the cancer is advanced and surgery is being performed.
 Chemotherapy may often be used before surgery to shrink the tumour or after surgery to destroy any cancer cells that could not be removed during surgery.